tikv/client-java/.github/pull_request_template.md

 <!-- REMOVE the items that are not applicable -->
 - Has exported function/method change
 - Has exported variable/fields change
-- Has interface methods change
+- Has methods of interface change
 - Has persistent data change
 - No code

 ### Check List for Tests

-This PR has been tested by the at least one of the following methods:
+This PR has been tested by at least one of the following methods:
 - Unit test
 - Integration test
 - Manual test (add detailed scripts or steps below)